Kenya's Chebet and Lokedi win at New York Marathon

 Evans Chebet and Sharon Lokedi made it a double success for Kenya at a hot and humid New York City Marathon.

-Chebet, 33, followed up his Boston Marathon win in April to lead the men home in two hours eight minutes 41 seconds.
+Chebet, 33, followed up his Boston Marathon win in April to lead the men home in two hours eight minutes 41 seconds, after Daniel Do Nascimento of Brazil had collapsed while in front.

 Marcel Hug and Susannah Scaroni won the wheelchair races, each setting new course records.